Willed Body FAQs

 By making a permanent body donation to the WBP, you allow the WBP to retain part of your body.
 On occasion, an organ or body part may be exceptionally useful for teaching or research purposes and it is desirable to preserve and retain it permanently for future education.
 The remainder of your body will be cremated, with cremains being scattered at sea, or returned based on your request.
 We highly recommend choosing ‘Yes’, as it allows our program more flexibility in placing you in the teaching/research program best for you.

 Every three to four years, you will be mailed a blue two-paged Anatomical Gift Update Form to ensure that it is still your wish to donate your body after your death and to make sure that all the information in your record is current.
 Should you or any of your listed contact person(s) have any change in information before an Anatomical Gift Update Form is sent, please contact our office at 808-692-1445 or by email, wbdonor@hawaii.edu.
 Failure to complete and return the form in a timely fashion may result in our inability to accept your donation at the time of your death.
+At that time you will be placed in an 'inactive' status.
+There is no guarantee we can accept your donation if your status is 'inactive'.

 The WBP can submit a free basic Obituary Notice on your behalf to the Honolulu Star-Advertiser (HSA).
 A template from the HSA will be provided to you upon request.
 However, if family would like something more in depth, then they may do so by contacting the Honolulu Star-Advertiser’s Legal Ads Department directly at 808-529-4344.
 We can also verify your death for your loved ones with other newspaper organizations if needed.

 Your physician, the WBP, and DOH work together to complete the Death Certificate.
-It is very important that the information provided on the original Anatomical Gift Donation Form and the Update Form is accurate.
+It is very important that the information provided on the original Anatomical Gift Donation Form (AGDF) and the Update Form is accurate.
 Incorrect information will cause a delay in the processing of the certificate.
 The WBP does NOT provide certified copies of your Death Certificates, these must be purchased directly from the DOH.
 We will notify the Next-of-Kin (NOK), or designated provider when the certificate is complete, and we will share information on how to obtain certified copies of your Death Certificate.

 Do you still have questions?